adamhassan135/MICB475/README.md

 # Project Codes
 #P001- Combining of Tanzania and Columbia Data set in Preparation for Manifest File Generation

 ## W4-TM: Week 4- Team Meeting 1

 ### Team Meeting 1 Agenda
 1. Selecting a Data and Research Question
 2. Getting a timeline for the proposal

+### **Meeting Minutes**
+* Get a better understanding of what exactly we want to research with these 2 data sets
+* That we will eventually have to create a new manifest file within QIIME2 attempting to reconcile the 2 pathways
+* Get a github account ready and start our laboratory notebook

-### Team Meeting 1 Conclusions
+### Team Meeting 1 Conclusions/Next Week Tasks
    a.
 Decided on combining Hadza and Colombia datasets to compare the two
    b.
-Decided to designate Adam with combining datasets in qiime
+Decided to designate Adam with combining datasets via excel

 ## W5-TM: Week 5- Team Meeting 2